Lagrangian fillings for Legendrian links of finite or affine Dynkin type: Cluster algebras

 Here, $\qcoxeter^{\dynY}$ is the Coxeter mutation on the seed pattern determined by $(\bfy,\qbasispr)^G$.

 Moreover, Coxeter numbers of $\dynX$ and $\dynY$ are the same.
 Indeed,

 \end{remark}

-In the remaining part of this section, we recall~\cite{FZ4_2007} which considers the combinatorics on mutations in a more general setting.
+In the remaining part of this section, we recall~\cite{FZ4_2007} which considers the combinatorics on mutations.
 Let $\quiver$ be a bipartite quiver and $I_+$ and $I_-$ be the bipartite decomposition of the vertex set of $\quiver$.
 Consider the composition $\qcoxeter = \mutation_+ \mutation_-$ of a sequence of mutations where

 We call $\qcoxeter$ a \emph{Coxeter mutation} as before.
 We enclose this section by recalling the result~\cite[Theorem~8.8]{FZ4_2007} on the order of Coxeter mutation on the cluster pattern.
 Recall from Proposition~\ref{prop_Y-pattern_exchange_graph} that for an exchange matrix $\qbasis_{t_0}$, if $\qbasispr_{t_0}$ is skew-symmetric, then the exchange graph of a seed pattern $\{(\bfx_t,\qbasis_t)\}_{t\in \mathbb{T}_n}$ and that of a $Y$-pattern $\{(\bfy_t, \qbasispr_{t})\}_{t\in\mathbb{T}_n}$ having algebraically independent variables $y_{1;t_0},\dots,y_{n;t_0}$ are the same.
 Accordingly, we obtain the following from~\cite[Theorem~8.8]{FZ4_2007}. \begin{lemma}[{cf. \cite[Theorem~8.8]{FZ4_2007}}] Let $(\bfy_{t_0}, \qbasispr_{t_0})$ be an initial $Y$-seed.
 Suppose that $\qbasispr_{t_0} = \qbasispr(\quiver)$ for a bipartite quiver $\quiver$ and $y_{1;t_0},\dots,y_{n;t_0}$ are algebraically independent.
 Then the set $\{ \qcoxeter^r (\bfy_{t_0}, \qbasispr_{t_0}) \}_{r \in \Z_{\geq 0}}$ of $Y$-seeds is finite if and only if $\qbasispr_{t_0}$ is of finite type.